 Using this framework, disability can arise in three separate ways:

-Impairment in the structure or function of brain and body
+• Impairment in the structure or function of brain and body

-Limitation in one’s engagement in daily activities
+• Limitation in one’s engagement in daily activities

-Restriction in participation in the home, work, or community environments
+• Restriction in participation in the home, work, or community environments

 The examples below show how various impairments can lead to a cascading effect of limitations and restrictions on an individual’s daily lived experiences.

-Limb Difference | Difficulties with typing on a computer, opening doors | Difficulties with participating at school, work, leisure activities |
+Difficulties with participating at school, work, leisure activities

-Low vision | Difficulties with navigating environments independently, accessing materials, learning from visual content | Difficulties with participating in or access to school, work, leisure activities |
+Difficulties with navigating environments independently, accessing materials, learning from visual content

-Neurochemical differences that lead to depression | Difficulties with sleep, regulation of mood, energy levels | Difficulties with maintaining employment, accessing appropriate care, maintaining relationships |
+Difficulties with maintaining employment, accessing appropriate care, maintaining relationships

-Brain differences as a result of prenatal alcohol exposure | Difficulties with completing activities, sleep, mood regulation, social relationships | Difficulties with school expulsion, loss of work, lack of friendships, access to community activities |
+Difficulties with school expulsion, loss of work, lack of friendships, access to community activities

 Historically, individuals with disabilities have faced a raft of ineffective or even harmful interventions to address their needs.
 By the second half of the 20th century, individuals with disabilities began to experience greater inclusion in mainstream society.
 However, inclusion was largely predicated on the notion that individuals with disabilities carry the burden of change through the medical model of disability.